Azure-Samples/Passwordless-Connections-for-Java-Apps/JakartaEE/websphere/README.md

 ##### Copy jar files

-Create a folder under root /.
+Open a ssh session and create a folder under root /.
 As following steps will be executes as root, first execute _sudo su_.

 ```bash
 sudo su